 Near Lockett Hall, which houses the Department of Mathematics, there are two Indian Mounds.
 These are ancient earthworks made by Native Americans thousands of years ago.

-The 2.7-million volume Middleton Library currently subscribes to about 300 mathematics journals.
+The 2.7-million volume LSU Library currently subscribes to about 300 mathematics journals.
 Students often gather informally in the quadrangle in front of the Library.
 The Department and the Library jointly provide electronic access to MathSciNet, the electronic version of Mathematical Reviews.

 Within the Mathematics Department is a private computing lab for the use of instruction and specialized mathematics research software, such as Mathematica and Matlab.
 The local network supports a heterogeneous blend of Linux workstations, Windows clients, and Macintosh computers, as well as a 32 node Beowulf computing cluster, Access Grid videocollaboration environment, and three floors of multimedia equipped classrooms.
 The Mathematics Department works closely with LSU's Center for Computation & Technology (CCT) and Information Technology Services (ITS) departments, who have just completed the construction of a new campus supercomputer through joint efforts.
-General access computers are located around campus including many residence halls, the student union, and Middleton Library.
+General access computers are located around campus including many residence halls, the student union, and the LSU Library.

 Students will find excellent facilities for theater and concert activities.
 Many University productions, guest artists, road shows, and popular entertainers are booked each year.
 The city of Baton Rouge supports a symphony in its modern riverside theater complex known as the River Center.
 The university supports its symphony and an opera series on campus.
 In addition, the many night locales offer a wide variety of bands and vocalists, and the University sponsors a film series.